Demonstration Topics:

 -Turning of a three sided piece for a box or a vase using the roughing gouge.

 This demonstration will focus on how to use the chuck safely, how to offset a piece of wood and create steps on a single offset circle.
-For that I will use a whiteboard to explain the process of excentric and to allow the audience to understand how to measure, draw and figure out how to set up the chuck to create what they can imagine.
+For that I will use a whiteboard to explain the process of eccentric and to allow the audience to understand how to measure, draw and figure out how to set up the chuck to create what they can imagine.
 LEVEL: advanced techniques.

 About: